abondar24/CrackingInterview/README.md

   should contain alpanumeric characters and underscores(_).
 First character must be alphabetical character
 - staircase - print staircase of # symbols, if no # then print space.
 - timeFormatter - convert time of format 07:05:45pm to 19:05:45
+- countCamelCase - count number words in the line written in camel case

 ## Ints